 , (ADLMC) and The Living Church

 .
-A book, Music and Vital Congregations: A Practical Guide for Clergy
+His book, Music and Vital Congregations: A Practical Guide for Clergy

 , is available from Church Publishing Inc., New York.